fmattioli/AzureServiceBusFlow/docs/docs/settingUp.md

 - **MaxConcurrentCalls**: Specifies the maximum number of messages that can be processed concurrently.
 - **MaxRetryAttempts**: Defines the maximum number of retry attempts the message handler will perform to reprocess a message if an exception occurs.

+> 💡 The `MaxRetryAttempts` property only makes sense when using **ReceiveAndDelete** mode.
+In **PeekLock** mode, Azure Service Bus retries message processing 10 times by default, so explicit retry configuration is unnecessary.

 <br>

 ## 🧩 Step 3: Register AzureServiceBus in `Program.cs`